adamiBs/10944-seminar/README.md

 # 10944 Seminar

-## The effect of normilization on dimensionality reduction
+## The effect of normalization on dimensionality reduction

 ## Setting Up the Development Environment
 1. Open the project in VS Code.